 - A host system application for data collection, processing, and transmission

-An RFID video door entry system requires tenants to present their credentials to request access.
+An RFID door entry system with a camera requires tenants to present their credentials to request access.
 If the person is authorized to enter, the door will open.

 The system’s camera records video footage or takes a photo of every door entry event for extra security.